rachelaronoff/www.hackuarium.ch/docs/10_simple-spectro/20_tutorial/10_pcb/README.md

 ![pins2.jpg](pins2.JPG)
 :::

-You can now leave the screen on the side for a bit: we used it as a soldering warmup.
+You can now leave the screen on the side for a bit: we used it as a soldering warm-up.

 ## 2) Potentiometer